Ask The Nurse // 6th September 2021

 Other signs of peripheral neuropathy include tremors, muscle cramps, loss of coordination or dexterity, dizziness when standing, impotence and incontinence.

 If you experience these symptoms or side effects, it is important that you tell your healthcare team.
-We often advise patients to keep a diary so they are more likely to notice or remember any changes.
+We often advise patients to keep a diary so they can document any changes and report them to their team.
 This can also help you give an accurate description of your symptoms when you talk to your healthcare team.
-You can order a copy of the Myeloma UK Patient Diary from our website to help you record your symptoms.
+You can download or order a copy of the Myeloma UK Patient Diary from our website to help you record your symptoms.

 I am worried that my healthcare team will stop my treatment if I have peripheral neuropathy.
 Is this the case?

 Some patients may not tell their healthcare team about changes in their health because they don’t see it as something serious, think it will go away by itself or are worried it could affect their treatment.
-As with all side effects and complications, we know that early intervention is still the best way to prevent further damage to the nerves.
+But, as with all side effects and complications, we know that early intervention for peripheral neuropathy is still the best way to prevent further damage to the nerves.

 Therefore, you should always tell your healthcare team if you suspect you have peripheral neuropathy.